The Transaction Group Workspace

 If an error occurs at any stage besides the last stage, execution will break and the failure handshake will be written if configured.
 The group will attempt execution again after the next update rate period.

-If the group errors do to a bad database connection, they will need to be manually restarted once the database connection is brought back.
+If the group errors are due to a bad database connection, they will need to be manually restarted once the database connection is brought back.

 Creating a Transaction Group